Site icon Our Breathing Planet

 Green Iguana Distribution, Habitat, and Ecology

-Though present throughout Central America, southward, the animal only appears in the approximate northern half of South America.
+Though commonly present throughout Central America, southward, the distinctive animal only appears in the approximate northern half of South America.
 That reaches as far as northern Paraguay.
 To the far north, however, it does live in extreme southern Mexico, in North America.

 Species Sharing Its Range